camh/CodableUI/README.md

 A proof-of-concept that creates a `Codable` structure that mirrors basic SwiftUI views and conforms those types to `View`.
 This could be used to display dynamic SwiftUI views in an app via a `Codable` JSON structure from a remote server without updating the app.

+This is done without type erasure by using enums with associated values.

 ## Basic example

 ``` swift